CONTEXT

 If users start with intent, the system can do the searching

 The system can then search across availability, rules, and constraints to present valid time options.
-The user becomes a decision-maker, not a scanner.

 EXISTING FLOW